Arlodotexe/OwlCore.Kubo/docs/KuboDownloader.md

 ```cs
 var kuboBinary = await destination.GetItemAsync(copiedFileId);
 ```
-This will work for all storage implementations, with maximum performance when `OwlCore.Storage.IFolderCanFastGetItem` is supported by the storage implementor.
+This will work for all storage implementations, with maximum performance when the fast path supported by the storage implementor.

 ## Use the binary